cds-snc/terraform-demo/terragrunt/README.md

 terragrunt run-all apply
 ```

-alternatively you can also choose to execute only one module (in this case it’s the same as above since there’s only one module anyway):
+Alternatively you can also choose to execute only one module (in this case it’s the same as above since there’s only one module anyway):

 ```
 cd terragrunt/env/staging/bucket